Senate bill would privatize some Mississippi state parks, give others away

 “To me state parks are all about state pride,” Kinkade said.
 “Alabama is proud of their parks, Arkansas is proud of their natural state, and their state parks.
 We need to upgrade.”

-A 2019 Daily Journal story noted more than 600 structures across the state park system need repairs or replacement, and the system’s staffing numbers have plummeted in recent years.
+About 600 structures across the state park system need repairs or replacement, and the system’s staffing numbers have plummeted in recent years.
+Jennifer Head, budget administrator for MDWFP, said repairs are needed all over, from sewer and water systems to campsites and cabins.

-State appropriations for the parks division has decreased by more than a third since fiscal year 2009, budget documents show.
+“We want to be able to attract people, rather than people going elsewhere,” she said.
+“We want to keep them in Mississippi, or attract out-of-state travelers.”

+But parks funding over the past two decades has been slashed nearly 60%, Head said, and with such a deep cut, “something’s got to give.”
 A legislation budget proposal for the coming year recommends trimming another $900,000 from MDWFP as a whole, or more than 15%.

 Other states have tried privatizing parks, or at least outsourcing some services, with varying levels of success and pushback from the public, according to a 2019 report in Stateline, a Pew Charitable Trusts publication.